mmu-webdesign/Level4-web-term-1/HTML/html02/06-quotes.md

 For students wanting more, we recommend the following topics and resources.

 Citations, Abbreviations, dates and time are all things that are not essential at this early stage.
-If you haver time and want to know more, read the following:
+If you have time and want to know more, read the following:

 ## Citations